PaeDae/paedae-unity-wrapper/README.md

 4. Open the 'Link Binary With Libraries' pane.
 5. Click the + sign, select Adsupport.framework, and click 'Add'.
 6. SDK Interaction is handled in the `PaeDaeUnityImpl.mm` file.
-6. Initialize the SDK by supplying your gamekey string in the `_InitWithKey()` method.
+6. Initialize the SDK by supplying your gamekey string in the `_Init()` method.
 You can conveniently place your string directly in the `@"" NSString` definition.

 ### Linker Flags